andr-be/learning_c/knking_a_modern_approach/chapter_5_selection_statements/c5_written_exercises.md

 # Chapter 5 - Written Exercises

 `// andr-be 06/2023`
 ***

 ## 1. The following program fragments illustrate the relational and equality operators.
-Show the output produced by each, assuming that `i`, `j` and `k` are int `values`.
+Show the output produced by each, assuming that `i`, `j` and `k` are int `values`

 ```C
 /*A*/   i = 2; j = 3;
         k = i * j == 6;